Kansas Bounty Hunter Guide: Requirements and Steps

-Because there is no licensing in Kansas, there is no required continuing education for surety agents.
+Because there is no licensing in Kansas, there is no required continuing education for bail enforcement agents.
 You should still stay up to date on laws relating to the profession and changes in the field.

-Individuals who work as surety agents may work in related jobs such as a private investigator or process server to gain experience and supplement their income during employment lulls.
-Some surety agents start off as process servers and continue to “serve” legal papers when it fits their schedule.
+Individuals who work as bail enforcement agents may work in related jobs such as private investigator or process server to gain experience and supplement their income.
+Some bounty hunters start off as process servers and continue to “serve” legal papers when it fits their schedule.

 Private Investigator/ Private Detective

-A private investigator works to find legal, personal, or financial data for their client.
+A private investigator (PI) works to find legal, personal, or financial data for their clients.
 In Kansas, private investigators are licensed by the Office of Attorney General (AG).
 To work as a private investigator in Kansas, you must: